Modular localization and the holistic structure of causal quantum theory, a historical perspective: Particle crossing, on-shell constructions from modular setting

+The modern conceptual understanding of crossing came from the recognition that in models of QFT with a mass gap and a complete particle interpretation the S-matrix is more than a global operator of scattering theory, it also is possesses a less conspicuous local property namely it is a \textit{relative modular invariant} which intertwines between the interacting wedge algebra $\mathcal{A}(W)$ and its interaction-free incoming counterpart constructed from the incoming free fields $\mathcal{A}(W)_{in}$.
+Namely the two modular reflections are related through \cite{AOP}\cite{integrable}

+a relation which can be traced back to Jost's proof \cite{Jost} of the TCP theorem and the fact that $J_{W}$ is only different from Jost's TCP by a $\pi $-rotation within the edge of the wedge (which commutes with the Poincar\'{e} invariant $S_{scat}$).

+Another idea from modular wedge-localization which is used in the derivation of formfactor crossing is \textit{emulation} of interacting wedge-localized states (state vectors obtained by applying interacting smeared fields $B(f)~$with $suppf\subset W$ to the vacuum $\Omega$) in terms of interaction-free wedge-localized states obtained by applying operators $A_{in}(f)$ to the vacuum \cite{integrable} \cite{cau}.
+Emulation involves different algebras acting in the same Hilbert space and sharing the same $\mathcal{P}$-goup representation.

-To get some technicalities out of the way, let us first formulate the \textit{KMS relation for the case without interactions}.
-Let $B(A)$ be a composite of a free field $A(x)$ i.e. either a smeared point-like Wick-ordered polynomial or a Wick-ordered polynomial in a smeared free fields $A(f_{i})$ with $suppf~\mathcal{\subset}W~$such that that
+To get some technicalities out of the way, let us first formulate the \textit{free field KMS} relation in the way we need it for later purpose.
+With $B$ a W-smeared composite of a free field, the modular KMS relation for wedge-localized free fields reads

-where $p_{tr}=(mch\theta,msh\theta,-p_{1},-p_{2})$ stands for the $p$ in which the transverse component is reflected.
-The fields affiliated with the interaction-free operator algebra localized on the wedge obey the thermal KMS relation\footnote{The vacuum restricted to $\mathcal{A(O})$ looses its global groundstate property and becomes a thermal state.} (second line).
-By carrying out the Wick contraction and converting the free fields acting on the vacuum into particle states, one obtains the free particle form of the crossing relation in the last line.